mister-404/ce314AssigTwo/report_bb18960.md

 The stats that we find relevant in this project are the accuracy, precision, recall and f-measure.

+### The stats

+- **accuracy**
+  - Found by passing the NaiveBayesClassifier object and the test set to nltk.classify.accuracy
+- **precision**
+  - Calculated by using nltk.metrics.scores.precision and passing it the positive reviews from the reference sets and the testingSets.
+- **recall**
+  - Calculated by using nltk.metrics.scores.recall and passing it the positive reviews from the reference sets and the testingSets.
+- **f-measure**
+  - Found by taking (2 * precision * recall) / (precision + recall)

+### Analysis

 At the end of each program run in **solution_bb18960.py**, a custom ResultsAnalyser object goes through all the results that have come before (and the current model) and informs the user about the mean scoring so far.
 On my last run we saw the following:-